janpeuker/awesome-tech-roles/README.md

 - [Good Developer Experience](https://developerexperience.io/practices/good-developer-experience) - The pillars of good developer experience, including how to build a team.
 - [How Kelsey Hightower became one of the most respected people in cloud computing](https://www.protocol.com/enterprise/kelsey-hightower-google-cloud) - showing Kelsey Hightowers career path through Sys Admin and Engineer to Developer and recently [User Empathy](https://thenewstack.io/?p=18044044) Advocate.
 - [Building a Developer Experience Team](https://sendgrid.com/blog/scaling-product-management-at-sendgrid-building-a-developer-experience-team/) - Short blog post in a series of scaling Product Management at SendGrid on how to spin out a developer experience team, what its goals and mission are.
+- [Don&apos;t Call It A Platform](https://samnewman.io/blog/2023/02/08/dont-call-it-a-platform/) - Sam Newman on Platform Engineering and how it&apos;s really Developer Enablement and Experience or "Habitability".
 - [A Guide to Community Operations](https://www.commonroom.io/blog/guide-to-community-operations/) - Advertorial but well explaining the difference between Community Ops, DevRel and Support.
 - [Tactical Guide to kickstarting your community](https://orbit.love/blog/a-tactical-guide-to-kickstarting-your-community) - Long overview by Orbit on their ideas how to use (their) tools to build an OSS community.
 - [The Developer Advocacy Handbook](https://developer-advocacy.com/) - Chris Heilmann&apos;s Developer Advocacy Handbook has been updated for 11 years and counting.